AshishDavid/AI-Membrane-Calculation/README.md

 For Example: "python main.py "D:\Gas permeation calculation\H2 raw data.xlsx" json 126.9 2.7 H2"

-And you will see the result.
+And you will see the result on the screen and also the output will be stored in output_in_json.json file or output_in_csv.csv in the same directory as the program.